Lila Rose vs. Planned Parenthood

 The shocking conversations appear on the latest undercover video shot during a sting operation by Live Action Films, which has carried out undercover investigations of Planned Parenthood for the past five years.
 Live Action was founded by Lila Rose while she was a student at UCLA.

-One of the latest videos, shot on Jan.
+The latest video, shot on Jan.
 14, shows a Live Action investigator telling employees of a Planned Parenthood business in the Bronx that he’s in a sex business involving young teenage girls, some of whom speak no English.
 He wants advice on obtaining abortions for any of the girls who may be pregnant or may get pregnant while working.
-(See the Register’s transcription of the video; scroll to the end of the article.)
+(See the Register’s transcription of the video, below.)

 This video comes on the heels of recent Live Action videos that indicated a similar willingness by Planned Parenthood employees in Virginia and New Jersey to aid and abet child-sex traffickers.